numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 within the COCO_ platform [HAN2016co]_. [#]_

-Our central measure of performance, to which the experimental procedure is adapted, is the number of (problem or function) evaluations to reach a certain solution quality (function value or :math:`f`-value or indicator value), also denoted as *runtime*.
+Our central measure of performance, to which the experimental procedure is adapted, is the number of evaluations of the objective function to reach a certain solution quality (function value or :math:`f`-value or indicator value), also denoted as *runtime*.